Recently I was in a conversation about meeting deadlines with a group of Service Providers.

 Apparently, encouraged by my silence, someone said to me, “you very quiet...you know how to meet deadlines?

 Oh!
 I forgot you're the self-development expert!
-You know something we don’t know?!
+You know something the rest of us don’t know?!
 We would love to hear!

 I like the definition of deadline as researched by Robert Charles Lee.

 “It was originally a military term, meaning a line of weapons fire aimed at killing anything moving, regardless of enemy or friendly troops present.
 If memory serves from my schooldays over 40 years ago, deadline was also a prison term, meaning a line drawn around a prison and prisoners crossing it will be shot.”

 The reason I like this definition, is because whether it's in war, prison or business, it seems as though deadlines will kill you.
 And they do feel that way most of the time.